CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: System Overview

 \section{System Overview}

-As previously mentioned, existing RAG frameworks face three key challenges: how to fully consider correlations between chunks and the in-monotonicity of the utility of chunk combination order, and adapt to diverse query domains.
-These challenges result in reduced relevancy of the outputs.
-To address these issues, we introduce \textit{CORAG}, a system designed to retrieve the optimal chunk combination while taking into account the query domain and user budget.
-As the most important component of our system, we introduce the Optimal Chunk Combination Search model.
-This model employs MCTS based policy tree to perform sequential searches of chunk combination order under a cost constraint, allowing us to fully consider the correlations between chunks (Challenge 1) as well as the non-monotonic nature of utility of chunk combination orders (Challenge 2).
-Additionally, we propose a Configuration Inference module that recommends the optimal MCTS configuration and reranker tailored to various query domains, thereby addressing the challenge 3.
-Below, we give a brief descriptions for these two modules.
+Existing RAG frameworks face three major challenges: capturing inter-chunk correlations, handling the non-monotonic utility of chunk order, and adapting to diverse query domains.
+To tackle these, we propose \textit{CARROT}, a learned system that retrieves the optimal chunk combination under a given query and cost budget.
+Its core component, the \textit{Optimal Chunk Combination Search} module, employs an MCTS-based policy tree to sequentially explore chunk orders under cost constraints, effectively modeling inter-chunk dependencies (\textbf{Challenge 1}) and non-monotonic utilities (\textbf{Challenge 2}).
+Furthermore, the \textit{Configuration Agent} module automatically selects the best MCTS configuration and reranker for different query domains, addressing \textbf{Challenge 3}.
+We next overview these two modules.

-\textbf{Optimal Chunk Combination Search:} A straightforward approach to considering chunk correlations involves retrieving potential chunks from a vector database (as shown in step 1 in Figure~\ref{fig:framework}) and exhaustively exploring all possible chunk combinations.
+\textbf{1.
+Optimal Chunk Combination Search:} A straightforward approach to considering chunk correlations involves retrieving potential chunks from a vector database (Step 1 in Figure~\ref{fig:framework}) and exhaustively exploring all possible chunk combinations.
 However, this method incurs significant latency and computational costs.
-To mitigate this, we construct a policy tree (as shown in step 2), reframing the optimal chunk combination search as a node search problem within the tree.
+To mitigate this, we construct a policy tree (Step 2 in Figure~\ref{fig:framework}), reframing the optimal chunk combination search as a node search problem within the tree.
 Specifically, the root node of the policy tree represents an initial empty state, and each child node corresponds to a specific combination of chunks.
-For example, if the root node has a child node representing chunk \(\chi_1\), one of its child nodes might represent the combination \(\chi_1 + \chi_2\), while another could represent \(\chi_1 + \chi_3\).
+We design an MCTS-based search algorithm to address this problem, which iteratively constructs a policy tree for optimal chunk combination search.
+During the search process, both cost and budget constraints are explicitly incorporated to guide decision-making.
+Each iteration of the algorithm consists of four phases: (1) \textit{Selection}: iteratively selecting child nodes from the root using a UCB-based utility function that balances exploration and exploitation while incorporating cost control; (2) \textit{Expansion}: generating all feasible child nodes; (3) \textit{Simulation}: performing parallel evaluations of the expanded nodes via reranker scoring; and (4) \textit{Backpropagation}: updating path statistics with the obtained benefits.
+In particular, we leverage parallel reranker evaluations to process multiple chunk combinations simultaneously, substantially improving computational efficiency.